rdmayo21/nta25/project-context.md

 ## Overview

 Voice Journal is a web application that allows users to record, transcribe, and analyze voice notes.
-It offers a streamlined journaling experience where users can easily capture their thoughts via voice, review transcriptions, and get AI-generated insights from their recordings.
+It offers a streamlined journaling experience where users can easily capture their thoughts via voice, review transcriptions, and get AI-generated overviews from their recordings.

 ## Tech Stack